 Plasmoids and cold fusion phenomena are not new.
 They’ve always been around, but the development of good quantum mechanics-based electronics equipment is enabling people to detect them and study them more thoroughly.
 However, few people even know they exist.

 If you want to learn more about the field, read my book and my papers.
 Some are on the LENR-CANR Library.
 My book is available on my site: http://www.scientificrevolutions.com

 This theory is 30 years old, and based on the prior timing, I predicted 30 years ago in 1989 that technological acceleration would start about the year 2000 (it started in 1998 or 1999) and that a financial crash like the 1929 crash would happen in 2009 or so (it happened in 2008).
 See my old articles and information I put online more than 20 years ago.

 This economics model predicts a long depression period lasting into the 2020s.
-I think the theory is right, but the something like 2 trillion US dollars that has been added to the US debt each year kept the US (and the world) afloat temporarily.
+I think the theory is right, but more than a trillion US dollars that has been added to the US debt each year kept the US (and the world) afloat temporarily.
 Tens of trillions of dollars in bank lending, derivatives, and money creation since 2008 temporarily kept the stock markets inflated.
 I think many of the world economies will feel the effects of the deep recession/depression soon though the US and some other countries might profit from this due to recent changes in the world.
 This is unavoidable for most countries simply as a result of their debt creation and the nature of development of industry now that is primarily driven by process innovation, automation, robotization of production, and shifting away from the use of human labor for manufacturing and service work.